Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 The trouble wasn’t hard to hear: clanging, metallic noises were echoing down the tunnel from upwind.
 They sounded unpleasantly like the same kind of noises made by the heavy door they’d used downwind.

 *"Shit,"* Spears muttered.
-"If those are Hunters…"
+"If those are Hunters..."

 "It’s a straight tunnel.
 Nowhere to hide," Ray pointed out.

 "...Okay.
 We’re gonna shoot first.
-If we stay in the dark and take ‘em out fast…"
+If we stay in the dark and take ‘em out fast..."

 "Backup’ll still come running," Cook said.

 "Yeah, but it’ll come a *lot* faster and bigger if they know we’re human," Ray said.
 "We gotta drop ‘em before they see us."

 "R-right...."
 Berry cleared his throat, then lowered himself to the deck and squirmed out along the ground until he was tucked safely in a deep shadow where their Hunter ship had peeled back some of the hull around it.
 He stayed prone, aimed his rifle and waited.
 Ray moved quicker, staying low and darting out to the far side of the tunnel before dropping down, and Spears parked himself in a similar shadow to Berry’s on the opposite side of the hull breach.
 They were pathetic hiding positions, but the Hunters—if Hunters they were—would be looking toward a bright light source.
-Hopefully, their eyes adjusted to light in about the same way that a human’s did…
+Hopefully, their eyes adjusted to light in about the same way that a human’s did...

 Ray could barely bring herself to even risk breathing.
 She was certain that every breath would give them away, despite the roaring hot air current.
 All she could do was aim, keep her finger carefully *away* from the trigger to avoid shooting at shadows, and wait.